AEX0TIC/Password-Strength-Analyzer/README.md

 ## 🙏 Acknowledgements

-- Barclays for the opportunity to develop this solution
+- For the opportunity to develop this solution
 - The scikit-learn team for their excellent machine learning library
 - Streamlit for making it easy to create interactive web applications